-Starring Gal Gadot, Chris Pine, Danny Huston, Elena Anaya, David Thewlis, Lucy Davis, Ewen Bremnor, Saïd Taghmaoui, Robin Wright, Connie Nielsen
+Starring Gal Gadot, Chris Pine, Danny Huston, Elena Anaya, David Thewlis, Lucy Davis, Ewen Bremner, Saïd Taghmaoui, Robin Wright, Connie Nielsen

-Second act is where the film gains steam.
-An Air Force intelligence officer, Steve Trevor (Pine), crash lands on Diane and her people’s island, bringing news of cataclysmic war-World War I to be exact.
+The second act is where the film gains steam.
+An Air Force intelligence officer, Steve Trevor (Pine), crash lands on Diane’s island, bringing news of cataclysmic war-World War I to be exact.
 Diane feels it incumbent upon herself to join in, and so she travels to early 20th century London with Trevor, wanting to put an end to the war.
 The film’s able to pull a good amount of humor from its social inequality agenda.
-This Diane, a creation of 21st century minds made for a 21st century audience, has no respect for society’s rules of the day.
+This Diane, a creation of 21st-century minds made for a 21st-century audience, has no respect for society’s rules of the day.
 They hire a ragtag team of scoundrels to help sneak into enemy territory and fight Dr. Poison and General Erich Ludendorff.

 Overall, I enjoyed the movie, and I imagine most people will too; probably even more so than me.
 It’s not a groundbreaking superhero film the way I believe this year’s Logan was, or Christopher Nolan’s Batman trilogy was however many years ago, but it does show that DC hasn’t completely forgotten how to make a movie after all.
 I look forward to seeing Wonder Woman in later adventures.